WZDC-CD

 WZDC-CD (channel 44) is a Class A television station in Washington, D.C., serving as the market's outlet for the Spanish-language network Telemundo.
 It is owned and operated by NBCUniversal's Telemundo Station Group alongside NBC outlet WRC-TV (channel 4).
 WZDC-CD and WRC-TV share studios and transmitter facilities on Nebraska Avenue in the Tenleytown neighborhood of northwest Washington.

 Despite WZDC-CD legally holding a low-power Class A license, it transmits using sister station WRC-TV's full-power spectrum.
-This ensures complete reception across the Washington, D.C. television market.
+This ensures complete reception across the Washington, D.C., television market.
 WZDC-CD also hosts the master control for sister station WRTD-CD in Raleigh, North Carolina, along with its public file link on WZDC's website.

 History

-WZDC-CD signed on as W64BW on UHF channel 64 in April 1994, as the Telemundo affiliate in the Washington market.
+The station signed on as W64BW on UHF channel 64 in April 1994, as the Telemundo affiliate in the Washington market.
 On December 1, 1995, the call letters were changed to WZGS-LP, reflecting the station's ownership, ZGS Broadcasting.
 On June 27, 2000, the call letters were changed to WZDC-LP.
 On June 3, 2002, the station began producing Spanish-language local newscasts at 6 and 11 p.m. weeknights.

 On April 10, 2007, WZDC-LP moved to channel 25, as channel 64 was to be removed from television broadcasting as a result of the 2009 digital television transition.

 The station received class-A status in September 2008, changing callsigns to WZDC-CA to match.
 An application to build a new digital signal on channel 26 was dismissed in the same month.
 WZDC eventually received permission to flash-cut to digital on channel 25 in March 2011, and became WZDC-CD in doing so that September.

 In the 2016–17 incentive auction, WZDC-CD received $66,182,037 to leave the air, though it indicated that it would maintain over-the-air coverage by entering into a post-auction channel sharing agreement.